 docker-compose.yamldefaults tolatest-stdio— suitable for local use with stdio-based MCP servers likefilesystem,time, andgithub.docker-compose.prod.yamldefaults tolatest— the minimal image recommended for production.

-If your stdio servers rely on tools other than
+If your stdio servers rely on dependencies other than

 The standard image does not include a shell.
 Usedocker exec or kubectl exec to invoke the mcpjungle binary directly: